Initialize new project (recommended: organized rules structure)

 --to <tools>Comma-separated list of destination tools (e.g., copilot,claudecode)Required

---features, -f <features>Comma-separated list of features to convert (rules, commands, subagents, skills, ignore, mcp, hooks, permissions)* (all)
+--features, -f <features>Comma-separated list of features to convert (rules, commands, subagents, skills, ignore, mcp, hooks, permissions, checks)* (all)

 --verbose, -VVerbose outputfalse